nikAleksandr/CIC/README.md

 =========
 ##Additional Functionality
+- Verbose Mode - For debugging, change CIC.verbose to true in main.js.
+Important/common error logging will occur even when false.
 - Ctrl + shift + L will force the map to adopt a more standard single-hue color scheme for continuous data as seen at [Color Brewer](www.colorbrewer2.org)

 ![Single-hue colors](/img/CICThumb_IPad_oldColors.png)